No products in the cart.

 Best Apps for Speech Therapy After Stroke

-If you struggle with speech, language, or cognitive function after stroke, these apps can help:
+Many stroke survivors experience secondary effects involving speech, such as aphasia.
+If you struggle with speech, language, or cognitive function after stroke, take a look at some of these helpful apps for stroke patients.

 ipad showing speech therapy app for stroke patients with example exercise